buaazhouxingyu/topoana/README.md

      + The argument cardFileName is optional, and its default value is ``topoana.card``.

      + Execute ``topoana.exe --help`` to see other optional arguments supported in the command line.

+**Welcome to TopoAna, and please let me (zhouxy@buaa.edu.cn) know:**

+  + if you encounter any problems with it,

+  + if you have any questions about it,

+  + if you find any bugs in it,

+  + if you have any suggestions on improving it,

+  + if you want to extend its functionalities.